tsuru/tsuru/docs/installing/using-tsuru-installer.rst

     $ tsuru install-create

+This command accepts custom configurations, as we'll see in a later section.
+Without parameters, it uses the default configurations, which means creating a new VM with VirtualBox.
 After a couple of minutes you will have a full tsuru installation, inside a local VirtualBox VM, where you can start deploying your applications and experience the tsuru workflow.